-The Museum is closed to support the effort to contain the spread of COVID-19
+The Museum is closed to support the effort to contain the spread of COVID-19.
+It will reopen to the public on Friday, July 30.
+Timed Passes Required

 The National Air and Space Museum on the National Mall houses famous icons of flight: the original Wright Flyer, the Spirit of St. Louis, the Mercury Friendship 7 capsule that was piloted by John Glenn, SpaceShipOne, and Neil Armstrong's Apollo 11 spacesuit.